-Lateness and truanting Disruption Lack of correct equipment/uniform Arriving late for the start of the Distracting others from learning Failing to have the basic equipment Talking when asked to work in as follows: Academy day (8.30am) Arriving late to lessons an activities silence ✓ A strong sensible bag during the Academy day Shouting out or making noises e.g. ✓ Two pens, a pencil, a ruler and a Failing to attend lessons tapping, whistling reading book, ID card Walking out of lessons without ✓ PE kit, on days required Throwing things permission Wandering around the classroom Forgetting or failing to complete without permission homework.
+Lateness and truanting Disruption Lack of correct equipment/uniform Arriving late for the start of the Academy day (8.28am) Arriving late to lessons an activities during the Academy day Failing to attend lessons Walking out of lessons without permission Distracting others from learning Talking when asked to work in silence Shouting out or making noises e.g. tapping, whistling Throwing things Wandering around the classroom without permission Failing to have the basic equipment as follows: ✓ A strong sensible bag ✓ Two pens, a pencil, a ruler and a reading book, ID card ✓ PE kit, on days required Forgetting or failing to complete homework.
 Failure to wear the correct uniform; Wearing jewellery other than that permitted as set out in the Uniform Expectations.
-Property damage/theft & littering Off-site behaviour Non-compliance Failure to follow instructions given Deliberate misuse, theft or Demonstrating poor behaviour in by a member of staff damage/vandalism to the property the community Rudeness to others including of another student or a member of Being impolite or discourteous to answering back and talking over a staff members of the public member of staff Deliberate misuse or Being involved in unkindness or Chewing, eating or drinking in areas damage/vandalism to Academy bullying to others when outside of buildings, fittings or equipment school not permitted Refusing to complete a good Dropping litter within the building standard of classwork or homework or anywhere on the Academy site Alcohol, smoking, vaping materials Offensive Weapons Drugs Possessing, using, distributing, Possessing, using, distributing, Carrying any offensive weapon on supplying or dealing in any banned supplying or dealing in alcohol, the Academy site, or travelling to or or illegal drugs on site, or travelling smoking or vaping materials on site, form school or on an Academy visit, to or from school or on an Academy or travelling to or from school or on trip or activity. visit, or trip or activity. an Academy visit, or trip or activity.
-Child on Child abuse - Rushey Mead Academy has a ZERO TOLERANCE approach to this Any online abuse will be sanctioned in the same way as it would be if it happened at the Academy Harassment and sexualised Verbal and physical assaults Bullying and prejudice behaviour behaviours Sharing inappropriate photos Using unacceptable language, or Using offensive language, actions or Upskirting swearing particularly when directed gestures towards a student or staff Initiation/hazing type violence and at another student or staff member member, in relation to any rituals Inappropriate comments or Protected Characteristic including behaviours towards other members race, gender, religion, belief, Sexual Harassment (verbal, physical, of the school community school community or threatening language or attack towards other members of the disability, or sexual orientation.
+Non-compliance Property damage/theft & littering Off-site behaviour Failure to follow instructions given by a member of staff Rudeness to others including answering back and talking over a member of staff Chewing, eating or drinking in areas not permitted Refusing to complete a good standard of classwork or homework Deliberate misuse, theft or damage/vandalism to the property of another student or a member of staff Deliberate misuse or damage/vandalism to Academy buildings, fittings or equipment Dropping litter within the building or anywhere on the Academy site Demonstrating poor behaviour in the community Being impolite or discourteous to members of the public Being involved in unkindness or bullying to others when outside of school Drugs Alcohol, smoking, vaping materials Offensive Weapons Possessing, using, distributing, supplying or dealing in any banned or illegal drugs on site, or travelling to or from school or on an Academy visit, or trip or activity.
+Possessing, using, distributing, supplying or dealing in alcohol, smoking or vaping materials on site, or travelling to or from school or on an Academy visit, or trip or activity.
+Carrying any offensive weapon on the Academy site, or travelling to or form school or on an Academy visit, trip or activity. ey Mead Academy has a ZERO Harassment and sexualised oned in the same way as it would be Verbal and physical assaults Bullying and prejudice behaviour behaviours Sharing inappropriate photos Upskirting Initiation/hazing type violence and rituals Sexual Harassment (verbal, physical, online) Sexual comments (lewd comments, calling someone sexualised names) Sexualised physical behaviour (e.g. Using unacceptable language, or swearing particularly when directed at another student or staff member Inappropriate comments or behaviours towards other members of the school community Any outburst of aggressive, violent or threatening language or attack towards other members of the Using offensive language, actions or gestures towards a student or staff member, in relation to any Protected Characteristic including race, gender, religion, belief, disability, or sexual orientation.
+Online abuse of any kind deliberately brushing up against school community